arichiardi/fonda/README.md

       - [opt] anomaly-tap   A function that gets called with te runtime-context when a step returns an anomaly
       - [opt] log-step-fn   A function that defines how each step adds information to the log

-- **steps**: Each item on the steps collection must be either a TapStep, or a ResolverStep
+- **steps**: Each item on the steps collection must be either a Tap, or a Processor

-      TapStep:
+      Tap:
        - tap:  A function that gets the context but doesn't augment it
        - name: The name of the step

-      ResolverStep:
+      Processor:
-       - resolver: A function that gets the context and assocs the result into it on the given path
+       - processor: A function that gets the context and assocs the result into it on the given path
-       - path:     Path where to assoc the result of the resolver
+       - path:     Path where to assoc the result of the processor
        - name:     The name of the step

-- **ctx-seed** The context data that gets passed to the steps functions.
-               Must be either a map, or nil
+- **initial-ctx** The context data that gets passed to the steps functions.
+Must be a map

 - **on-complete**  Callback that gets called with the context if all the steps succeeded
 - **on-anomaly**   Callback that gets called with an anomaly when any step returns one